 Regular exercise should help you to return to normal activities as soon as possible.
 You should be able to start exercising again after a week.
 Before you start exercising, ask the healthcare team or your GP for advice.

 On average, people who have a gastric balloon lose over one third of their excess body weight (the difference between their weight before the operation and their healthy weight).

 Your doctor will need to remove the balloon after 6 to 9 months.
 This involves another endoscopy.

-Inserting a gastric balloon may help you achieve long-term weight loss if a simple approach involving eating less, improving your diet and doing more exercise does not work.
+Inserting a gastric balloon is usually a safe and effective way of helping you achieve long-term weight loss if a simple approach involving eating less, improving your diet and doing more exercise does not work.

 The operation and treatment information on this page is published under license by Healthdirect Australia from EIDO Healthcare Australia and is protected by copyright laws.
 Other than for your personal, non-commercial use, you may not copy, print out, download or otherwise reproduce any of the information.
 The information should not replace advice that your relevant health professional would give you.

 For more on how this information was prepared, click here.